-Our Honours Bachelor of Education (Aboriginal) Primary/Junior program prepares people of Aboriginal descent to become teachers as well as community leaders.
-We use in-class and experiential teaching methods to provide you with the knowledge, skills, and attitudes that are necessary to meet the educational and cultural needs of Aboriginal youth.
+Our Honours Bachelor of Education (Indigenous) Primary/Junior program prepares people of Aboriginal descent to become teachers as well as community leaders.
+We use in-class and experiential teaching methods to provide you with the knowledge, skills, and attitudes that are necessary to meet the educational and cultural needs of Indigenous youth.

-This four-year degree program prepares you to teach in the Primary/Junior level (Kindergarten to Grade 6).
-Once you complete our HBEd (Aboriginal) P/J program, we will recommend you to the Ontario College of Teachers (OCT) for certification to teach in Ontario schools.
+This five-year degree program prepares you to teach in the Primary/Junior level (Kindergarten to Grade 6).
+Once you complete our HBEd (Indigenous) P/J program, we will recommend you to the Ontario College of Teachers (OCT) for certification to teach in Ontario schools.

-Our four-year HBEd (Aboriginal) P/J program requires you, during the first two years, to complete courses in the following subjects:
+Our five-year HBEd (Indigenous) P/J program requires you, during the first two years, to complete courses in the following subjects:

 - Indigenous Learning